 While all drugs have the potential for abuse, some are naturally more addictive than others.
 Highly addictive drugs share several similarities.
 They all affect the brain, lead to unpleasant withdrawal symptoms and require professional addiction treatment.
-Let’s explore seven of the most addictive drugs and why they’re so addictive.
+A drug rehab center can help someone with addiction break the cycle of abuse and build a foundation for lasting recovery.

 1. Crystal Meth